 – James Mercado, Sales Support Manager

 “For over a decade, our service was known as Missions Linked.
 We started a rebrand and decided that we also wanted to change our name to Commission Creative.
-Our existing site design was outdated and wasn’t responsive.
-The new website was a central part of the rebrand as it’s the way most of our customers find us.
+Our existing ecommerce web design was outdated and wasn’t responsive.
+Our new custom ecommerce website design was a central part of the rebrand as it’s the way most of our customers find us.
 The process started with a new logo and brand identity.
 Our goal was to create an interface that showed off our design work and explained the why behind what we do as well as how simple the process is.
 This was a challenge because we aren’t simply selling a product, but a design service with a printed product included as well as some design only products.

 This iteration is version seven of our site, counting our previous name.
 It’s our second custom design we have done on the BigCommerce platform.
 We have seen 2% increase in goal conversions since the launch, compared to the same period the previous year.
 Average order value is up 4.4%.
 The abandoned cart recovery feature and email integration with MailChimp has helped with conversions as well.
 Taking into account that we also just did a name change, we think the site is performing well.”